The Ultimate Lingerie Terminology Guide – What’s What, and How to Rock It

 The baby doll is ADORABLE!!

-FAQ for the girls
+FAQ for the Girls

 I’m a girl’s girl…what can I say?
 Here are all those questions you may have been wondering but too shy to ask.